maieutic-nlp/Teaching-AI-Games/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+This course will look at Artificial Intelligence and the algorithms and technology behind it through the lens of games.
+We will discuss how popular games such as Wordle, Crossword Puzzles, and Cards Against Humanity offer really detailed insights into the core workings of AI – from how they are trained, to what happens when they are deployed to users in the wild.
+While we will get into cutting-edge algorithms and engineering advances, no prior technical knowledge or programming skills are required.
+At the end of the semester, students will be able to understand and debate engineering decisions and principles underlying all of the fundamental technological aspects of Modern AI systems.
+Students are expected to come to class prepared to discuss assigned readings and there will be a class project to build an AI Bot to play the popular TV show game Wheel of Fortune.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.